Source code for droplets.droplets

 self.data = np.recarray(1, dtype=dtype)[0]

-def __init_subclass__(cls, **kwargs): # @NoSelf
+def __init_subclass__(cls, **kwargs):

-"""modify subclasses of this base class"""
+"""Modify subclasses of this base class."""

 super().__init_subclass__(**kwargs)